List of international prime ministerial trips made by P. V. Narasimha Rao

 This is a list of international prime ministerial trips made by P. V. Narasimha Rao during his tenure as the Prime Minister of India from June 1991 and May 1996.
 The first overseas visit was to Germany in September 1991.

+Summary of international trips

+In his five-year long tenure as the Prime Minister, P. V. Narasimha Rao made 32 international trips, visiting 39 countries, including visits to the United States to attend the United Nations General Assembly.